Disney Announces That Vegan Options Will Be Offered At All Major And Several Minor Dining Locations

 “Our guests will now be able to choose from hundreds of sweet and savory creations, including many brand-new dishes destined to become fan favorites!”

-The dishes will be made from fruits, vegetables, grains, nuts, and seeds, and will eschew all animal products, including meat, eggs, and honey.
-It’s unclear if the dishes will be made with utensils and equipment that is not used to make meat; some vegans are keen to avoid “cross contamination” and will seek out foods that are made with utensils and kitchen equipment that never touches animal products, however obliquely.
+The dishes will be made from fruits, vegetables, grains, nuts, and seeds and will eschew all animal products, including meat, eggs, and honey.
+It’s unclear if the dishes will be made with utensils and equipment that is not used to make meat; some vegans are keen to avoid “cross contamination” and will seek foods that are made with utensils and kitchen equipment that never touches animal products, however obliquely.

-Thomas also provided some examples of mouth-watering vegan dishes that will soon be available, and at which locations they can be found.
+Thomas also provided some examples of mouthwatering vegan dishes that will soon be available, and at which locations they can be found.

-For example, over at the Canada pavilion in Epcot’s World Showcase, diners at Le Cellier can enjoy Steamed Asian Dumplings, served with bok choy, Chinese long beans, red peppers and radish in a fragrant Asian broth.
+For example, at the Canada pavilion in Epcot’s World Showcase, diners at Le Cellier can enjoy Steamed Asian Dumplings served with bok choy, Chinese long beans, red peppers, and radish in a fragrant Asian broth.
 At Jungle Navigation Co.
-LTD Skipper Canteen at the Magic Kingdom, guests can devour Shiriki Noodle Salad, made with noodles, edamame beans, mushrooms, green mango and cucumber, and tossed with a sweet chili sauce.
-At the Satu’li Canteen at the Animal Kingdom, vegan guests can partake in Chili-Spiced Crispy Fried Tofu Bowl, made with tofu, seasoned with chili-spice and topped with crunchy vegetable slaw, boba balls and a choice of sauces.
-Vegans’ sweet teeth can be satisfied by Plant-Based Cashew Cheescake, available at California Grill at the Contemporary Resort.
+LTD Skipper Canteen at the Magic Kingdom, guests can devour Shiriki Noodle Salad made with noodles, edamame beans, mushrooms, green mango, and cucumber and tossed with a sweet chili sauce.
+At the Satu’li Canteen at the Animal Kingdom, vegan guests can partake in Chili-Spiced Crispy Fried Tofu Bowl made with tofu, seasoned with chili-spice, and topped with crunchy vegetable slaw, boba balls, and a choice of sauces.
+A vegan’s sweet tooth can be satisfied by Plant-Based Cashew Cheesecake, available at California Grill at the Contemporary Resort.

-The list above is only representative, and is not inclusive all of the vegan options that will be available everywhere.
+The list above is only representative and does not include all the vegan options that will be available everywhere.